When there is no microwave or fridge that doesn’t have to be what stops you from eating healthy, satisfying meals!

 When I’m planning meals for a busy week, I know I’m in good shape if I have lentils and quinoa in my pantry.
 I love making this grain bowl if I know I’m going to be working remotely, but don’t want to spend $10+ on lunch just because I won’t have a fridge nearby.

-One of my favorite quinoa bowls not just because it takes 30 minutes to make, but because it ticks two of my favorite boxes: unexpected but delicious flavor profile, and ONE POT.
+One of my favorite quinoa bowls not just because it takes 30 minutes to make, but because it ticks two of my favorite boxes: unexpected but delicious flavor profile and ONE POT.
 It also keeps like a dream and somehow gets better as the week goes on.

 This recipe features my favorite grain, farro.
 I love its chewy texture, and something about the roasted squash and farro combo just makes me feel cozy whether it’s chilled, warm, OR at room temperature!
-If you’ve never tried farro…I don’t have any clever to say, I just think you should try it!
+If you’ve never tried farro…I don’t have anything clever to say, I just think you should try it!

 These sandwiches and wraps are self-contained powerhouses.
 Just assemble, pack, and enjoy when you’re ready, no need to heat up or keep cool.
 Sandwiches are a great option when there is no microwave or fridge available.